nert-nlp/cgel/all-examples/README.md

 ## Limitations

-The extraction pipeline is not perfect; some (sub)examples are unintentionally included or excluded, or extracted with incorrect structure (e.g. missing `<postTag>`).
-The HTML for the extracted examples should be clean, however.
-Data cleanliness issues can be raised in the project issue tracker on GitHub.

-The current extraction pipeline does not really parse large curly braces indicating sharing across multiple examples.
+The extraction pipeline was meticulously customized to correctly handle as many of the examples as possible.
+We would appreciate it if further errors are brought to our attention in the project issue tracker on GitHub, or via email.

-Metalinguistic slashes and parentheses are retained; items containing them are not expanded into sets of full alternatives.
+Note that metalinguistic slashes and parentheses are retained;
+items containing them are not expanded into sets of full alternatives.

-These are potential avenues for future improvement.
+This is a potential avenue for future development.

+If plain text sentences are desired, the script [clean_sents.py](clean_sents.py) can be used to list the ~60% of sentences that do not contain any metalinguistic markings (slashes, optionality-parentheses, constituent bracketings, quality markers, etc.), with HTML formatting stripped out.

 # Extraction pipeline